nuwave/lighthouse/docs/master/api-reference/directives.md

   e.g. { email: "Must be a valid email", max: "The input was too long" }
   """
   messages: [RulesMessageMap!]

-  """
-  Specify the validator that should be used to validate a given input type.
-  """
-  validator: String
 ) on ARGUMENT_DEFINITION | INPUT_FIELD_DEFINITION | INPUT_OBJECT
 ```